vishal-patel17/LicenseApp/README.md

   cd LicenseApp
   npm install
 ```
-- Once installed, let's run [Hardhat's](https://hardhat.org/) testing network:
+- Once installed, run [Hardhat's](https://hardhat.org/) testing network.
+This will also give you a list of addresses for testing
 ```bash
   npx hardhat node
 ```
-- Then, on a new terminal, go to the repository's root folder and run this command to deploy your contract to the localhost:
+- Then, on a new terminal, go to the repository's root folder and run this command to <b>deploy</b> your contract to the localhost network.
+This will also <b>compile</b> your Smart Contract:
 ```bash
   npx hardhat run scripts/deploy.js --network localhost
 ```